tobyreid/tobyreid.github.io/about.md

 tags: about

 ---
-I'm the Global Head of Engineering at <a href="https://www.trurating.com">trurating.com</a>.
+I'm the CTO at <a href="https://www.trurating.com">trurating.com</a>.
 I'm also a professional internet nerd!

 Follow me on <a href="https://twitter.com/tobymcreid">Twitter</a>.